jakemadash/vocabulate/README.md

 ## Description

 A fun web app that generates random words in 12 selectable languages.
-Perfect for language learners and linguistic enthuiasts looking to build their vocabulary.
+Perfect for language learners and linguistic enthusiasts looking to build their vocabulary.
 Created with React, CSS, and HTML using the Lexicala API.

 ## Table of Contents